ikoniaris/honeyd2mysql/README.md

-honeyd2mysql
+Honeyd2MySQL
 ============

-Extract data from Honeyd logs and insert them in a MySQL database
+Honeyd2MySQL is a simple script that extracts data from Honeyd logs and inserts them in a MySQL database.